Plant Taxonomy of Montauk Daisies:

 Gardeners typically trim this perennial in spring or the first half of summer to encourage it to remain more compact.
 You'll be glad you did when it enters its blooming season, because the flowers will then be displayed on an overall more attractive plant.
-To keep it attractive, remove the yellow leaves that will inevitably pop up along the lower parts of the stems.
+To keep it attractive, remove the dead brown or yellow leaves that will inevitably pop up along the lower parts of the stems.

 Deadhead the plants both for cosmetic purposes and to generate maximal flowering.

 Divide plants in spring if the clumps become too congested.